 assigned to my brush came closer,

 It made me think of her, the woman whose name I never learned, nor whose origin I will ever know.
-Yet when time has no meaning and aging has no meaning, I understand how things in an aging mind might just be ready to describe things better than they were before, and as the brush does in fact come closer, we also appreciate the preciousness of the journey we’re on, have more gratitude for what we are becoming and who we encounter along the way.
+Yet when time has no meaning and aging has no meaning, I understand how things in an aging mind might just be ready to describe things differently than where I stood at the time, in my thirty something year old body.
+Perhaps the voice would have more gratitude for what and who we are becoming and those we encounter along the way.

-This post was originally written on my personal blog in 2008 but reposted here as it is a timeless evergreen piece.
-Photo credit: changefulstormpoetry.blogsport.com.
+This post was originally written on my personal blog in 2008 but reposted here as an evergreen piece.